 - More than any other training, Zhanzhuang, due to the absence of deliberate movement, allows one to gradually perceive and use the body as a whole unit, a tensegrity structure.

 - Strengthens and stabilises the body and mind at the most fundamental level.

 - Highlights how busy the mind is and as such provides an opportunity to learn how to focus on direct experience and not just thinking.

 Learning to practise meditation is probably one of the most useful skills that anyone can invest their time in.
 The mind is such a busy little monkey; always trying to pin things down, categorise and judge most inaccurately.
 It constantly craves information and fixed points of reference.
 Aside from this relentless activity the mind is also capable of quietly observing.
 Learning how to strengthen this observational aspect of the mind comes from deliberately paying attention and forms the most basic and most useful aspect of meditation.
-However, sitting down more is the last thing most people need to be happy and healthy so throw away the meditation cushion and practise Zhanzhuang.
+However, sitting down more is often the last thing most people need to be happy and healthy so as an excellent alternative and precursor to seated practise we can simply train Zhanzhuang.

 Walking the walk (Zou Bu)

 After Zhanzhuang the next basic skill I like to work on with students is being able to step well.
 Taiji walking has many variations but all follow the theme of learning how to maintain structural integrity, balance and connection whilst stepping slowly (to begin with).
 It is challenging to do well and without the distraction of waving the arms around students can really focus on moving in a balanced way.

 “The general consensus has been to think of only one or two muscles participating in any given movement but no matter how common this misconception may be the reality is that any movement is essentially a whole-body movement.
 For movement is not simply the mere coordinated bending of separate hinges but instead expansion, repositioning and contraction of the tensegrity of the body as a whole via the fascial web” Steven Levin